European Commission: Jacques Delors

 The Commission headed by Jacques Delors was seen as giving the Community a sense of direction and dynamism.
 Delors and his College are also considered as the "founding fathers of the euro".
 The International Herald Tribune noted the work of Delors at the end of his second term in 1992: "Mr. Delors rescued the European Community from the doldrums.
 He arrived when Europessimism was at its worst.
 Although he was a little-known former French finance minister, he breathed life and hope into the EC and into the dispirited Brussels Commission.
 In his first term, from 1985 to 1988, he rallied Europe to the call of the single market, and when appointed to a second term he began urging Europeans toward the far more ambitious goals of economic, monetary, and political union".

 Jacques Santer

 The successor to Delors was Jacques Santer.
-As a result of a fraud and corruption scandal, the entire Santer Commission was forced by the Parliament to resign in 1999; a central role was played by Édith Cresson.
-These frauds were revealed by an internal auditor, Paul van Buitenen.
+As a result of a fraud and corruption scandal, the entire Santer Commission was forced by the Parliament to resign in 1999.
+These frauds were revealed by internal auditor Paul van Buitenen, with French commissioner Édith Cresson being the main target of the allegations.

 That was the first time a College of Commissioners had been forced to resign en masse, and represented a shift of power towards the Parliament.
 However, the Santer Commission did carry out work on the Treaty of Amsterdam and the euro.
 In response to the scandal, the European Anti-Fraud Office (OLAF) was created.